saimurahari/steeleye/README.md

 ### 2. What Problems / Warnings are there with code?

 - The errors are found at line 52, and line 53 and also at the line 39
-- At line 52 and 53 their was a error of shapeOf and propTypes.array is not a function.
+- At line 52 and 53 their was a error of shapeOf and propTypes.array is not a function. and map cannot read properties from items.

 ### 3. Please fix, optimize, and/or modify the component as much as you think is necessary?
+ I think this can make the code run successfully

 ``` JavaScript
 import React, { useState, useEffect, memo }from "react";